Skip to content

 Former Vernon city councillor Scott Anderson is set to travel to Ukraine amid the country's war with Russia to deliver medical supplies to soldiers on the eastern front.

-Anderson, a former captain with the Canadian Forces Reserves, is a Conservative Party of Canada candidate nominee for the new riding of Vernon-Lake Country-Monashee.
+Anderson, a former captain with the Canadian Forces Reserves, is a Conservative Party of Canada candidate nominee hopeful for the new riding of Vernon-Lake Country-Monashee.

 He will fly out on Nov.
 15 and return in early December after travelling to Lviv, Kiev and then eastward into the conflict zone.
 His team's exact route in the conflict zone is not being disclosed due to security concerns.